opendxl/opendxl-domaintools-service-python/doc/sdk/basicdomainsuggestionsexample.rst

 From the DomainTools `Domain Suggestions Documentation <https://www.domaintools.com/resources/api-documentation/domain-suggestions/>`_:

-`"
-The Domain Suggestions API provides a list of domain names that are similar to the words in a query string.
-It has a bias toward available domains and provides suggestions for .com, .net, .org, .info, .biz, and .us top level domain names.
+    `"The Domain Suggestions API provides a list of domain names that are similar to the words in a query string.
+It has a bias toward available domains and provides suggestions for .com, .net, .org, .info, .biz, and .us top level domain names."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.